DRIVER-EU/test-bed-design/doc/README.md

 The approach that was taken is to connect solutions to a so-called Common Information Space (CIS), simulators to a Common Simulation Space (CSS), and to have gateway services in between that selectively allow some information to pass between the two spaces.
 These spaces can be public or private, and allow for applications to write messages to a topic of interest, or read those messages.
 Although both spaces are comparable in that they share well structured messages (using Apache AVRO) over a popular open source distributed messaging system, Apache Kafka, the separation allows for a better control of the message flow, and for replacing parts with an alternative.

 In addition, several adapters are created to connect solutions and simulators to the CIS and CSS: besides allowing users of the Test-bed to choose an adapter in their favourite programming language, and share messages, it also provides a common interface for configuration, heartbeat messages, and security.
-Currently, adapters in Java, C#, JavaScript/TypeScript and REST are available, and a Python adapter is on its way.
+Currently, adapters in Java, C#, JavaScript/TypeScript and REST are available, and a Python adapter is planned for the next release.

 ![CIS and CSS](img/test_bed_overview_cis_css.png)